 Most criminals who were crucified usually died from asphyxiation.
 With that in mind, breath was a scarce commodity to those who hung on crosses.
-Jesus' famous "seven last sayings" on the cross were not cheap–Jesus specifically and intentionall said each saying to fulfil prophecy:
+Jesus' famous "seven last sayings" on the cross were not cheap–Jesus specifically and intentional said each saying to fulfill prophecy:

 - Luke 23:34 "Then said Jesus, Father, forgive them; for they know not what they do.
 And they parted his raiment, and cast lots."

 - Psalms 22:16-18 "For dogs have compassed me: the assembly of the wicked have inclosed me: they pierced my hands and my feet.
 I may tell all my bones: they look and stare upon me.
 They part my garments among them, and cast lots upon my vesture."

 - Luke 23:43 "And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise."